raminux/collab.share/README.md

 - [ ] Objective (start small)
     - [ ] I'm going to teach how to improve the platform
-        - General tutorials useful for various purposes
+        - [ ] General tutorials useful for various purposes
-        - Specific tutorials relating to platform development
+        - [ ] Specific tutorials relating to platform development
-        - General trainings are just in the direction of platform development.
+        - [ ] General trainings are just in the direction of platform development.
     - [ ] get feedback and participate users in the flow
     - [ ] make it fun and helpful
     - [ ] This section has a webpage called `Platform Development Guidelines`
         - [ ] Shows all viedos
         - [ ] loads videos from youtube
-        - [ ] show comments
+        - [ ] shows comments
-        - [ ] show likes
+        - [ ] shows likes
-        - [ ] show youtube statistics of this video
+        - [ ] shows youtube statistics of this video
         - [ ] takes into account UX/UI

 - [ ] User registration procedures